 Insights in Azure Monitor

 Visualizing the data monitored is the most useful way to analyze them.
 Insights provide tools to customize the Azure monitoring and analyze the data efficiently.

 The performance, availability, and usage of various web applications hosted in the cloud or on-premises can be monitored with Application Insights.
 The powerful data analysis capabilities of Azure monitor can provide deep insights into the application’s operations and can help in diagnosing errors even before the users report them.
 Applications Insights can be integrated easily into Visual Studio or can be used to support DevOps processes.

 Learn more about Azure DevOps from this blog at Azure DevOps Tutorial!

-Container insights can monitor the performance of workloads that are deployed in Kubernetes clusters hosted on Azure Kubernetes Service (AKS).
-Container insights can visualise performance by collecting metrics from nodes, controllers, and containers in Kubernetes using the Metrics API.
+Container insights can monitor the performance of workloads that are deployed in Kubernetes clusters.
+Container insights can visualize performance by collecting data from containers in Azure Kubernetes using the Metrics API.
 Container logs are also collected.

 VM insights can monitor the Azure virtual machines (VM).
 The health and performance of Windows and Linux VMs are analysed and the interdependence between various processes is identified.
 VM insights can be used for performance monitoring and application independencies for VMs hosted on other clouds or on-premises.

-Data when visualised in charts and tables can be effective for summarising the monitored data and presenting it to the users.
+Data when visualized in charts and tables can be effective for summarising the monitored data and presenting it to the users.

 Different types of data can be combined together using the Azure Dashboards.
 Outputs of log queries and metric charts can be added to the dashboards and these can be shared with other Azure users.